-Contractor shall work with Covered California to assess the feasibility and impact of extending the disparity identification and improvement requirements in this article for 2023 and beyond.
+Contractor shall work with Covered California to extend the disparity identification and improvement requirements in this article for 2023 and beyond.
+Covered California intends to proceed with measures stratification by income for disparities identification and monitoring purposes.
 Areas for consideration include:

-- 1) Income

-- 2) Disability status
+- 1) Disability status

-- 3) Sexual orientation
+- 2) Sexual orientation

-4) Gender identity
+- 3) Gender identity